keerthikarunakaram/GIT_Commands/README.md

   <img width="281" alt="image" src="https://user-images.githubusercontent.com/36369266/193398070-bc88d7d1-2796-4c7b-8b80-7f65acab0754.png">

-6. Git branch : A branch is a version of the repository that diverges from the main working project.
+6. Git List branch : A branch is a version of the repository that diverges from the main working project.
 This command will list all the branches available in repository.

   Syntax :